Gs5570/thread-pooling-/README.md

 ## Introduction
 This project reflects a simulation of the implementation thread pooling tactics.
 The project utilize a collection of 10 thread that run concurrently read chunk of large file simultaneously.

-The scenario behind our model is that we create a process that divide big files ( 10000 + lines) and each line one at the time.
+The scenario behind our model is that we create a process that divide big files ( 10000 + lines) and process each line one at the time.
+It can be used to extract specific keyword at the time but we decide to keep it simple.

 ## Technology
 <div align="">